 Sierra Instruments maintains a fully-equipped calibration laboratory.
 All measuring and test equipment used in the calibration of Sierra transducers are traceable to NIST Standards.
-Sierra is ISO-9001 registered and conforms to the requirements of ANSI/NCSL-Z540 and ISO/IEC Guide 25.
+Sierra is ISO-9001 registered and conforms (but is not certified) to the requirements of ISO 17025.